chains-project/maven-lockfile/README.md

 ![My new creation-min](https://user-images.githubusercontent.com/25300639/229370974-7071d818-e094-4959-8b2f-e2050368ee1c.png)

-This plugin is a state-of-the-art solution that can be used to validate the integrity of a maven repository.
+This plugin is a state-of-the-art solution that validates the integrity of a maven build.
 It does this by generating a lock file that contains the checksums of all the artifacts in the repository.
-The lock file can then be used to validate the integrity of the repository.
+The lock file can then be used to validate the integrity prior to building.
 This guards the supply chain against malicious actors that might tamper with the artifacts in the repository.

+# Features:

+* Generative Maven lockfiles
+* Checking Maven lockfiles against the local dependencies.
+* Lockfile format in readable JSON
+* Support for application, test, plugin dependencies
+* One Lockfile per module
+* Usage as Maven plugin and GitHub action

 ## Installation: